 If you are unable to rehome your pet after considerable effort, you can arrange to surrender your pet to KC Pet Project at the Kansas City Campus for Animal Care by appointment.
 In order for our team to better assess each unique pet in need of our support, it is important that we gather as much information as possible about the pet’s history, including living conditions, behaviors, medical care, and socialization.

-To begin the surrender process, owners must submit an online pet surrender questionnaire for each pet.
 If you are unable to submit a form online, you can contact our Pet Support Center team who will gather the information and triage the case over the phone.
 The phone assessment process could take up to thirty (30) minutes.

 It is important that the answers provided for surrender questionnaires and assessments are honest and detailed.
 This information is all KC Pet Project has to help set the pet up for success while in our care and in-depth information allows us to find the best outcome for the pet, including placement options and matchmaking for adoptions.